DragonSenseiGuy/adityan.dev/VercelSetup.md

 - Do not expose your email in client-side code.
 - Use Gmail App Passwords and 2FA; never use a regular Gmail password for SMTP.
-- Consider rate limiting, spam traps/honeypots, or captcha for production contact forms.
+- Anti-spam: enable honeypot fields and basic rate limiting on the API, and consider CAPTCHA for high-abuse environments.
+Set `ALLOWED_ORIGIN` to your site origin (avoid `*`).

 ---